chis0m/lara-react/README.md

 **Timing**

 You have one week to accomplish the assignment.
 You decide yourself how much time and effort you invest in it, but one of our colleagues tends to say: "Make sure it is good" ;-).
-Please send us an email (jobs@madewithlove.com) when you think the assignment is ready for review.
-Please mention your name, Github username, and a link to what we need to review.

 # SOLUTION